AzureDataBox/azure-docs-rest-apis-public/docs-ref-overwrite/keyvault/vault-ops-keys.md

 ---
-uid: KeyVaultClient/2016-10-01/CreateKey
+uid: keyvault.createkey.createkey
 authorization: The operation requires the keys/create permission.
-parameters:
+uriParameters:
     - name: api-version
       description: Use the latest service version, 2016-10-01.
-description: *content
+summary: *content
 ---

 Creates a new key, stores it, then returns key parameters and attributes to the client.
 The CREATE operation can be used to create any key type in Azure Key Vault.
 If the named key already exists, Azure Key Vault creates a new version of the key.